rajah9/weather/README.md

   - Vancouver, BC
   - Tokyo, Japan
 -
-You can also specify your own location by entering the latitude and longitude, for example:
+You can also specify your own location by entering the latitude and longitude.
+For the Greenwich observatory, use:
-  - None of the above (Berlin coordinates)
+- Latitude: 51.4778
+- Longitude: 0.0015

 ## Quick Start
 You can access the weather service through three different interfaces: